piavat/PRE2DUP-R/tests/testthat/_snaps/check_purchases.md

       Column 'ratio' has invalid or missing values in 5 rows: 3, 4, 5, 6, 7
       Column 'total_ddd' has invalid values in 1 rows: 3
       Column 'purchase_date' has invalid or missing values in 4 rows: 2, 3, 4, 5

     Condition
       Error:
       !
-Errors in dataset assigned to 'test_data_errors'.
+Errors in drug purchases (pre_data).
 See listing above for details.

 # check_purchases warns about wrongly set date range